Tuvan, Uriankhai in Russia

 What Are Their Lives Like?

-In times past, Tuvinian marriages were arranged by the parents, and couples married when they reached the age of 12 or 13.
+In times past, Tuvan marriages were arranged by the parents, and couples married when they reached the age of 12 or 13.
 Today, the minimum age for marriage is 18, and parental consent is no longer necessary.
 A young bride formerly lived with the husband's family, but now the couple's home is determined by their economic conditions.
-Divorce is common among the Tuvinians, and abortion is often used as a form of birth control.
+Divorce is common among the Tuvans, and abortion is often used as a form of birth control.

 What Are Their Beliefs?

-Tuvinians were traditionally Shamanists (a belief in an unseen world of gods, demons, and ancestral spirits) and Tibetan Buddhists.
+Tuvan were traditionally Shamanists (a belief in an unseen world of gods, demons, and ancestral spirits) and Tibetan Buddhists.

-Tibetan Buddhism was first embraced by the Tuvinians in the 1700s.
+Tibetan Buddhism was first embraced by the Tuvans in the 1700s.
 In the 1930s, the Soviets destroyed nearly all of the Buddhist monasteries, and all the monks were dispersed; some were even shot.
 Recently, however, a Buddhist community was officially registered in the Tuvinian Republic, and efforts are underway to rebuild a great monastery.

-Tuvinians believe that all natural elements contain spirits that must be appeased with offerings.
+Tuvans believe that all natural elements contain spirits that must be appeased with offerings.
 The people are dependent on shamans (medicine men) to cure the sick by magic and communicate with the spirits.

 What Are Their Needs?